VinodKW/Django_Email_Service/README.md

 **This Service is written with Django 2.0.7.**

 ## Email Services Used
-* Gmail ( Please ensure that, the gmail accound is in less secure mode)
+* Gmail ( Please ensure that, the gmail account is in less secure mode)
 * SendGrid

 ## Building